morrislaptop/phpdotenv-safe/README.md

 Since the provided `.env` file does not contain all the variables defined in `.env.example`, an exception is thrown:

 ```
-PHP Fatal error:  Uncaught Dotenv\Exception\ValidationException: One or more environment variables failed assertions: WORLD is missing.
+PHP Fatal error:  Uncaught Dotenv\Exception\ValidationException: One or more environment variables failed assertions: KEY is missing.
 ```

 Not all the variables have to be defined in `.env`, they can be supplied externally.
 For example, the following would work: